 What if I take too much?

-If you take an extra dose of Buscopan by accident, it is unlikely to harm you.
+If you take an extra dose of Buscopan by accident, it's unlikely to harm you.

-Speak to your pharmacist or doctor if you are worried, or take more than one extra dose.
+Speak to your pharmacist or doctor if you're worried, or take more than 1 extra dose.

 Like all medicines, Buscopan can cause side effects in some people but most people have no side effects or only minor ones.

 These side effects happen in more than 1 in 100 people.

 Talk to your doctor or pharmacist if these side effects bother you or don’t go away:

 - dry mouth